jeisux92/ecosystems/README.md

 ## Summary

-This is a project to manage all the logic which allows you to connect your client application in order to
+This is a project to manage all the logic which allows you to connect your client application as you prefer.